 January – March 2005/ Remodeled January – June 2015

 I decided to make an Italian 1550s gown as my first “real” Renaissance costume.
-Many hours were spent browsing the vast galleries and research notes at The Realm of Venus, and I finally picked Titian’s “Portrait of a Lady in White” for the design inspiration.
+Many hours were spent browsing the vast galleries and research notes at the former website The Realm of Venus, and I finally picked Titian’s “Portrait of a Lady in White” for the design inspiration.
 Not only are these outfits very elegant, but I knew that if I got the bodice all wrong, the front-lacing style would allow some room for error!
 This project involved a lot of time and frustration.
 It was my first attempt at working without a commercial pattern so there was a huge learning curve.
 Needless to say, I sewed the entire self-corseted bodice twice before I was moderately happy with the results.
 Most of the elements of this project came from information I gleaned on-line.
 If you do enough costume web-surfing you’ll probably recognize them.
 I wasn’t going for complete originality here: the real point was just to figure out how to make the darn thing!
 Despite all of the above, I would recommend anyone looking for a good beginner project, to choose a Venetian.
 There’s just so much great documentation out there on these styles.

 The Process: It started off pretty smoothly.
 First I made a corset, and then I made a camicia.
 But then there was a hitch: I discovered that my corset, which I was going to wear as the bottom layer, showed through the very light-weight linen of the camicia.
 Not only that, but I was concerned that my corset’s shoulder straps were going to show: I hadn’t taken into account that these bodices are cut off-the-shoulder.
 So I actually started on a second corset (strapless), this time in white.
 It was midway through this second corset, that I decided it would probably be a whole lot easier, and more comfortable, to just bone the bodice instead.
 I didn’t know how to do this yet, but at least having made that decision, I was able to move on from the corset making.
 Though I came to this decision through trial and error, in retrospect, am glad I ditched the corset.
 I was also happy with the resulting silhouette.